Volunteer with us

 Additional information

-• Commitment: Volunteers are asked to commit to at least four hours per week for twelve months.
+- Commitment: Volunteers are asked to commit to at least four hours per week for 12 months

 Get involved today

 If you’re ready to make a difference, we’d love to hear from you.
-Please complete the online application form via this link >Please complete the application form in full — this helps us to identify opportunities that match your interests, skills and attributes.
+Please complete the application form - this helps us to identify opportunities that match your interests, skills and attributes.

 Note: You will need to have a right to work in the UK in order to become a volunteer at PAHT.